Location-aware Single Image Reflection Removal: Method

 After the Laplacian convolution block in Fig.~\ref{fig:framework}, the up-sampling operation $U^{\uparrow}_j$ is applied to the multi-scale Laplacian feature maps to restore their original size, where $j$ is the sampling rate.
 Precisely, given the images $\mathbf{X}_{j}^{\downarrow}(j=2,4,8)$ and $\mathbf{X}_{in}$, the output features $\mathbf{X}_{out}$ can be written as: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}

 {where} $Concat$ is the concatenation operation.}

-Finally, taking $\mathbf{X}_{out}$ as input, RDM predicts the reflection confidence map from the Laplacian features.
+Finally, taking $\mathbf{X}_{out}$ as input, RDM predicts the reflection confidence map $\mathbf{\hat{C}}$ from the Laplacian features.
 We employ three Squeeze-and-Excitation Residual Block (SE-ResBlocks)~\cite{hu2018squeeze} to get efficient multi-channel Laplacian features, where each block comprises of three layers of SE-ResNet, then the PReLU function~\cite{he2015delving} is used to activate the features while keeping the negative values.
 These combined blocks denotes as $f_{\mathcal{L}ap}$.
-Thus, given the features $\mathbf{X}_{out}$, the map $\mathbf{\hat{C}}$ can be described as: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}
+Thus, given the features $\mathbf{X}_{out}$, the map $\mathbf{\hat{C}}$ can be described as: \abovedisplayskip{5pt} \belowdisplayskip{5pt}

-Improvement of the predicted RCMaps for three training images along with their iteration is illustrated in Fig.~\ref{fig:confidence_map}.}
+The improvement of the predicted RCMaps for two synthesized images along with iterations is illustrated in Fig.~\ref{fig:confidence_map}.

-\textbf{Transmission-feature suppression module.}\quad While it is feasible to predict $\mathbf{\hat{R}}_{i}$ with RCMap $\mathbf{\hat{C}}_i$ as input, just like predicting $\mathbf{\hat{T}}_{i}$ in the second stage, we empirically found that suppressing the part of Laplacian features belong to transmission-dominated regions benefit the reflection layer prediction.
+\textbf{Transmission-feature suppression module.}\quad In this module, we employ three SE-ResBlocks to refine the Laplacian features and then multiply the features by $\mathbf{\hat{C}}_i$ for the purpose of transmission features suppressing.
+Instead of predicting $\mathbf{\hat{R}}_{i}$ with RCMap $\mathbf{\hat{C}}_i$ as input, just like predicting $\mathbf{\hat{T}}_{i}$ in the second stage, we empirically found that suppressing the part of Laplacian features belong to transmission-dominated regions benefits the reflection layer prediction.
 It also leads to a relatively simple network design by concatenating the features computed with $\mathbf{X}_{in}$ and the suppressed Laplacian features as the input to the LSTM~\cite{hochreiter1997long} block.
 That is, the same encoder-decoder network structure in the second stage is not used in the first stage to reduce the number of network parameters.
-Precisely, in this module, we employ three SE-ResBlocks to refine the Laplacian features and then multiply the features by $\mathbf{\hat{C}}_i$ for the purpose of transmission features suppressing.